Flavian5/larry_recsys/README.md

+## Larry Recsys – Semantic ID Prototype

+This repo is a **semantic ID prototype** for the RPG POC.
+The current work focuses on data foundations; the goal is to evolve this into an **openclaw agent** once the full pipeline and semantics are in place.

+---

 ## Data Foundations (Overture + OSM) – RPG TDD

 This repo contains the **Data Foundation** layer for the RPG POC, focused on: